OpenNebula/docs/source/advanced_administration/scalability/suns_advance.rst

       </Directory>
     </VirtualHost>

-Make sure you change the directory to ``/usr/share/opennebula/sunstone/public`` if you are using Debian or Ubuntu.

-Now the configuration should be ready, restart of reload apache configuration to start the application and point to the virtual host to check if everything is running.
+Now the configuration should be ready, restart -or reload apache configuration- to start the application and point to the virtual host to check if everything is running.

 Running Sunstone in Multiple Servers
 ------------------------------------